-If you have been diagnosed with peripheral vascular disease (PVD or PAD), you may be wondering if filing for disability benefits is the right choice for you.
+If you have been diagnosed with peripheral vascular disease or peripheral arterial disease (PVD or PAD), you may be wondering if filing for disability benefits is the right choice for you.
 Read on for information on how the Social Security Administration evaluates claims for disability based on peripheral vascular disease and what you can expect.

-Even if you do not meet the above listings, you may be found disabled by the Social Security Administration.
+Even if you do not meet the above listings, you may be found eligible for disability benefits by the Social Security Administration based on your functional limitations.
 If your PVD symptoms are preventing you from working, you should be receiving medical care, following your doctor’s advice and taking your medications.
 If you are unable to work because of your PVD, file a claim for Social Security Disability Benefits as soon as possible and call the Bishop Law Firm.
 We want to help!